IAMRonHIT/project/Gemini/README.md

 # Ron AI Gemini Integration

-This documentation covers the integration of Gemini models into the Ron AI platform, with mode-specific model selection and capabilities.
+This documentation covers the integration of Gemini models into the IntelAgents, with mode-specific model selection and capabilities.

 ## Mode-Specific Model Selection